Learn the ins and out of negotiating with your wedding photographer – from a wedding photographer who’s seen it all!

 - You order a steak and only eat half, so you only pay for half

-Why wedding photographers do not *love* being asked for a discount
+Why wedding photographers do not appreciate being asked for a discount

 It devalues what we do

-First off, please know that we photographers are quite a strange breed.
+First off, I will concede that we photographers are quite a strange breed.
 There is a great deal of ‘oh daaahling, I’m an artiste’-type of thinking that honestly makes me cringe.

 We want that work to be highly valued by our target clients.
 All those hours and months and years we spent honing our craft, then working for free, refining a style, training ourselves and hustling so hard to become expert business owners – we want that to land with the right person.